kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 ## It's good but it's not enough

-Now we covered the basic assertions we can look at their limitations and how Chainsaw solves them.
+Now that we covered the basic assertions we can look at their limitations and how Chainsaw solves them.

 Basic assertions cover the simple cases but: